superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval_qdrant_ragas.md

     print("Source : " , res.metadata['source'])
 ```

-At this point, we have in place, our knowledge store to provide context to our RAG system.
-So, let's quickly build our RAG system.
+At this point, we have our knowledge store in place to provide context to our RAG system.
+Now we can quickly build our RAG system.
 To do this, we write a small sub-routine to wrap our prompt, context, and response collections.

 ```python
 def query_with_context(query,limit):